bridgecrew-perf6/deploy_symfony_deb/Readme.md

 sudo add-apt-repository ppa:ondrej/php
 ```

+### How to

-## Main steps
+## Method 1

 ## Build deb
 1. Clone repo
-2. Move all files into directory test-symfony/
-3. Check files owner, if it isn't your user fix it
+2. Check files owner, if it isn't your user fix it
-4. Navigate in test-symfony/debian
+3. Navigate in directory test-symfony/debian
-5. Build deb
+4. Build deb

 ```
 debuild -b